NelsonToroDev/graphQL/README.md

 # GraphQL with NodeJS project

 ## Some Example of Queries and Mutations supported
-+ Query with Alias and Fragments
++ Queries with Alias and Fragments
 <pre><code>
 {
   AllCourses: getCourses {